Skip to Content

 Easy Pork Stroganoff with Mushrooms

-Pork stroganoff made quick and easy by using tenderloin featuring mushrooms in a silky brandy, mustard, paprika, and sour cream sauce.
+Pork stroganoff is made quick and easy by using tenderloin featuring mushrooms in a silky brandy, mustard, paprika, and sour cream sauce.

-This recipe cooks in under 30 minutes and results in the softest and most tender pork and will become a firm quick family favourite.
+This recipe cooks in under 30 minutes and results in the softest and most tender pork and will become a firm, quick family favourite.

 Close up pork tenderloin stroganoff with mushrooms and fried potatoes.